Call Mon-Sun:

 • Risk of serotonin syndrome, a life-threatening adverse drug-induced effect.

-• Visual disturbances such as blurring vision are associated with Adderall and similar stimulants.
+• Visual disturbances such as blurring vision

 • Risk of circulatory problems leading to numbness or pain, and fingers turning from pale, to blue, or turning red.